 ECLs are recognised in two stages.
 For credit exposures for which there has not been a significant increase in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12-months (a 12-month ECL).
 For those credit exposures for which there has been a significant increase in credit risk since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).

 For trade receivables and contract assets, the Company applies a simplified approach in calculating ECLs.
 Therefore, the Company does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.
-The Company established a provision matrix that is based on its historical credit loss experience, adjusted for forward looking factors specific to the debtors and the economic environment.
+The Company established a provision matrix that is based on

-In case of other financial assets other than trade receivables, the Company determines if there has been a significant increase in credit risk of the financial asset since initial recognition.
+I n case of other financial assets other than trade receivables, the Company determines if there has been a significant increase in credit risk of the financial asset since initial recognition.
 If the credit risk of such assets has not increased significantly, 12- month ECL is used to provide for impairment loss allowance.
 However, if credit risk has increased significantly, an amount equal to lifetime ECL is measured and recognised as loss allowance.

-The Company considers a other financial asset other than Trade Receivables, in default when contractual payments are 180-365 days past due.
-However, in certain cases, the Company may also consider a financial asset to be in default when internal or external information indicates that the Company
+The Company considers other financial asset other than Trade Receivables, in default when contractual payments are 180-365 days past due.
+However, in certain cases, the Company may also consider a financial asset to be in default when internal or external information indicates that the Company is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Company.
+A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.

 Subsequently, if the credit quality of the financial asset improves such that there is no longer a significant increase in credit risk since initial recognition, the Company reverts to recognising impairment loss allowance based on 12-months ECL.

-ECL impairment allowance recognised (or reversed) during the year is recognised as income/expense in the Statement of Profit and Loss under the head 'Other expenses' / 'Other Income'.
+ECL impairment allowance recognised (or reversed) during the year is recognised as income/expense in the Statement of Profit and Loss under the head 'Other expenses' / 'Other Income.

 - Financial liabilities and equity instruments Classification as debt or equity